 Whatever the number you settle on as “enough,” click below for five steps you can take immediately to build and protect your net worth.

-Are you looking for a high quality financial advisor?
-There are literally thousands of people who hold themselves out as financial advisors just in California alone.
+Are you on the hunt for a high-quality financial advisor?
+There are (literally) thousands of people who hold themselves out as financial advisors just in California alone!
 How can you possibly figure out who is right for you?
-What questions to ask when hiring a financial advisor.
+How do you know what questions to ask when hiring a financial advisor?

-Hiring a financial advisor shouldn’t totally stress you out.
-But you know the benefits of hiring a financial advisor, and your financial future is serious business.
-They need to have your best interests front and center.
-This is the definition of fiduciary.
+Hiring a financial advisor shouldn’t stress you out.
+You know the benefits of hiring a financial advisor –, and your financial future is serious business – but you just need the right tools to make sure you’re picking the right match..

-How do you know you are talking with a high quality financial advisor?
+How do you know you are talking with a high-quality financial advisor?

 Trust

 Do you trust them with not only the personal details of your financial accounts but also with the personal details of your life?
-A high quality financial advisor engenders trust.
+A high-quality financial advisor engenders trust.

 Experience